vincmazet/bip/_sources/detection/edges.md

 $$

 Note that the row of 0 in $h_x$ and the column of 0 in $h_y$ allows having kernels of the same size.
-These two kernels are very the very basic gradient operators and, in practice, variants of them are used.
+These two kernels are the very basic gradient operators and, in practice, variants of them are used.

 ### Roberts operators